Tetrakistfs/Project_trivia/README.md

 the crashing errors -- fixed
-the loop in the home.c errors -- fixed warnings in the declarations and sleep functions --fixed
+the loop in the home.c errors -- fixed warnings in the declarations and sleep functions --fixed the quit button has to be pressed for the same no. of times that the user has played or selected different categories and then returned to the main screen. --fixed